 For more news and information subscribe to debt dot com’s YouTube channel and if you need help getting out of debt or have questions visit debt dot com today.”

-After more than a year of being cooped up and unable to travel, people are understandably ready to break out and explore the world again.
+After being cooped up like chickens for two years, people are understandably ready to travel and explore the world again.
+In fact, Expedia recently revealed bookings jumped 58% in the first quarter of 2022 compared to 2021.
 But is traveling a good idea if you’re carrying debt?

 Travel blogging experts Jennifer and Mark Campbell of Just Chasing Rabbits admit, “It’s a tricky question and it really depends on each person’s individual situation.
 For someone in extreme debt, any extra expense is probably not a good idea.
 For those with minimal debt, just stick to a budget and make reasonable choices, and going on vacation should be fine.”